denysaw/BitIslands/README.md

 ## Testing the application
 [Jest](https://jestjs.io/) was used for the unit-testing.

-Test suite contains 6 tests with matrix of different dimensions.
+Test suite contains 10 tests with matrix of different dimensions and situations.
 Feel free to add more tests.

 To run all tests simply: